What to Expect on the Camino

 What About Wifi and Data?

 Many bars, hotels and even albergues offer free wifi.
 Some carriers, like T-Mobile, include international data and others offer a plan you can add to your phone.
-If you have an unlocked phone, you can also purchase a local SIM card at the airport or in major cities, or an online eSIM before you go.
+If you have an unlocked phone, you can also purchase a physicall SIM card at the airport or in major cities, or an online eSIM before you go.

 You should strongly consider downloading the WhatsApp app.
 It’s very popular internationally.
 Using the app, you can make phone calls and send messages.
 This can be used on either a cellular plan or wifi.
 You can use it to make accommodation reservations and to stay in touch with your new pilgrim friends.